hype01/hypohype/README.md

 # hypohype
-Software to optimuze a Dutch mortgase
+Software to optimise a Dutch mortgages